aparinatali/aparinatali/README.md

 ### Hi there 👋
 My name is Nataliya.
 I am an economist skilled in statistics and data science.
-🌱 I’m currently learning Python, SQL for handling data, modelling and visualization ⚡ My key interests are Environmental Economics and Sustainable Development
+🌱 I’m currently learning Python, SQL for handling data, modelling and visualization.
+⚡ My key interests are Environmental Economics and Sustainable Development.

 <!--
 **aparinatali/aparinatali** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.